 People were treated with kindness and compassion in their day-to-day care.
 People and their relatives stated they were satisfied with the care and support they received.
-One person said, "The care here is good, very kind and caring.
+One person said, "The care here is good, nothing fancy but very kind and caring.
 Nothing is too much trouble."
-Another person said, "Wonderful, I am only here for a short time, but I don't know if want to leave, they have been so kind and caring."
-Other comments included, "Everyone is so kind and helpful, I never feel rushed or a nuisance, they are wonderful, "They are very good at care", "Oh yes, I am well looked after," and "I'm very satisfied with the care."
-Visitors were complimentary about the kindness of staff, "Really kind and caring, always smiling and friendly," and "I would recommend this home to everyone and I have.
-It's a good place, kind staff and very good care."
+Another person said, "My goodness, everyone is so kind and helpful, I never feel rushed or a nuisance, they have the patience of a saint."

-We saw that people's differences were respected and people were supported to live their life in the way they wanted.
-We were able to look at all areas of the home, including people's own bedrooms.
+People's equality and diversity needs were respected and staff were aware of what was important to people.
+One person liked to wear make-up, nail varnish and particular clothing to reflect their lifestyle and staff supported them to do this.
+Staff said to them, "You look lovely today, that colour looks lovely on you, would you like me to redo your nail varnish?
+We saw that people's differences were respected.
+We were able to look at all areas of the home, including peoples own bedrooms.
 We saw rooms held items of furniture and possessions that the person had before they entered the home and there were personal mementoes and photographs on display.
-We spoke to people that preferred to spend time in their room.
-One person told us, "I am really happy in my room, I have all my things around me, my photos and books.
-If I wanted to go down to sit in the lounge, I can, staff respect that I have my own mind."
-Another told us, "We get the choice of how we spend our time, but it's always our own decision, respect is shown to us in every way."
+Communal areas had displays on the wall that reflected people's interests, some of which they had created at craft sessions.
+People were supported to live their life in the way they wanted.
+We spoke to people who preferred to stay in their room.
+One person told us, "I am happy in my room, I have all my things around me, my photos and paintings.
+If I wanted to go down to sit in the lounge, I could but I don't want to, staff respect that."
+Another told us, "We get the choice, but it's always our own decision, great respect is shown to us in all ways."

 We saw staff who strove to provide care and support in a happy and friendly environment.
 We heard staff patiently explaining options to people and taking time to answer their questions.
 We also heard laughter and good natured exchanges between staff and people throughout our inspection.
-One person said, "The staff have a great sense of humour, and are very kind and caring."
-Another said, "It's homely, clean and comfortable, I am cared for and I love the staff, if I have to be anywhere, I'm glad it's here, everyone is kind."
+One person said, "Most of the staff have a great sense of humour, and I think they are very sweet and caring."

-People were consulted and encouraged to make decisions about their care.
+People were consulted with and encouraged to make decisions about their care.
 They told us they felt listened to.
-One person said, "I feel that they listen to me, and allow me to make my own care decisions.
-"A relative told us, "They keep us well informed, I feel supported and feel my thoughts count."
-Another relative said, "We are always consulted and involved, nothing is changed without talking it through."
-The registered manager told us, "We support people to do what they want, we put the residents first, and they are the centre of our home."
+One person told us, "They ask us for suggestions and keep us well informed, I feel supported."
+Another person said, "We are always consulted and involved, nothing is changed without talking it through."
 We saw staff ask and involve people in their everyday choices, this included offering beverages, seating arrangements and meals.